facebook Meta Pixel

 What are the Symptoms of an Epigastric Hernia?

 Epigastric hernias seem to come and go at will.
-This tendency to appear and disappear gives epigastric hernias their nickname: Reducible hernia.
+This tendency to appear and disappear gives them their nickname: a reducible hernia.
 The bulge may not be noticeable unless you are having a bowel movement, crying, or engaging in an activity that puts pressure on the abdomen.

 A physical exam can usually diagnose an epigastric hernia, while others require advanced imaging technology.